vaibhavsingh777/SOC2025/README.md

    One thing I observed is that KNN’s performance can be sensitive to the choice of $$k$$ and the scale of features, so I made sure to preprocess the data appropriately.
 I evaluated the model using accuracy and confusion matrices, which helped me compare its effectiveness with Logistic Regression.
 Overall, KNN gave me practical insights into how neighborhood-based classification works for stock price movement prediction.

-### Fetching and Processing Real Stock Data Using yfinance
+2. ## Fetching and Processing Real Stock Data Using yfinance

-I didn’t want to use any fake or sample data, so I used the yfinance library to download real stock data from Yahoo Finance.
-I tried with different tickers like AAPL, TCS.NS, RELIANCE.NS, and TSLA.
+   I wanted my analysis to be as realistic as possible, so I made it a point to use only genuine stock market data instead of any sample or synthetic datasets.
+For this, I relied on the yfinance library, which allowed me to directly download historical stock data from Yahoo Finance.
+I didn’t just stick to a few well-known tickers like AAPL or TSLA; I expanded my scope to include a diverse set of top 40 trending NSE stocks such as RELIANCE.NS, TCS.NS, HDFCBANK.NS, and many others.
+This gave me a broad and representative dataset covering various sectors and market caps.

-I fetched one year of daily data for each stock.
-After downloading, I checked the data, removed any missing values, and made sure it was clean and ready for analysis.
+   To ensure a comprehensive analysis, I fetched daily data starting from January 2019 up to the present day.
+After downloading, I carefully checked each dataset for missing or inconsistent values.
+If I found any gaps or anomalies, I cleaned the data by removing or correcting those entries.
+I also enriched the dataset by adding relevant financial metrics like market capitalization, price-to-earnings (PE) ratio, price-to-book (PB) ratio, and sector information for each stock.
+All this information was consolidated into a single DataFrame, which I then saved as a CSV file for easy access and reproducibility.

-This step helped me understand how to work with real-world data, which is usually messy and needs some cleaning before using in any model.
+   This hands-on process taught me the importance of data quality in real-world financial analysis.
+Working with actual market data is rarely straightforward—there are always missing values, outliers, or inconsistencies that need to be addressed before any meaningful modeling can be done.
+By handling these challenges myself, I gained valuable experience in data wrangling and preparation, which is a crucial step in any data science or machine learning project involving financial time series.

-3. Feature Engineering and Machine Learning for Prediction and Classification I created new features from the existing data to make the models work better.
-For example, I made a new column for the next day’s closing price (for regression) and a binary target column to indicate if the price went up or down (for classification).
+3. ## Feature Engineering and Machine Learning for Prediction and Classification

-I split the data into training and testing sets, so that I can train the models on one part and test on another to see how well they perform.
+   To improve the predictive power of my models, I focused on feature engineering—creating new variables from the raw stock data.
+For regression tasks, I generated a new column representing the next day’s closing price, allowing the model to learn patterns that could forecast future values.
+For classification, I introduced a binary target column that indicates whether the stock price increased or decreased the following day, making it suitable for algorithms like Logistic Regression and KNN.

-After training the models, I checked their performance using metrics like Mean Squared Error (for regression) and Accuracy/Confusion Matrix (for classification).
+   I then divided the dataset into training and testing sets.
+This split is essential to ensure that the models are evaluated on unseen data, providing a realistic measure of their generalization ability.
+The training set is used to fit the models, while the testing set helps assess their performance.

-I also plotted graphs to visualize the actual vs predicted values, and confusion matrices to see where the models are making mistakes.
-This helped me understand the strengths and weaknesses of each approach.
+   After training, I evaluated the regression model using Mean Squared Error (MSE), which quantifies how close the predicted prices are to the actual values.
+For classification models, I used metrics like accuracy and the confusion matrix to understand how well the models distinguish between upward and downward movements.
+Additionally, I visualized the results by plotting actual versus predicted values for regression and confusion matrices for classification.
+These visualizations made it easier to identify where the models performed well and where they struggled, giving me deeper insights into their strengths and limitations.

 # Setup

-pip install yfinance scikit-learn pandas matplotlib seaborn
+'''pip install yfinance scikit-learn pandas matplotlib seaborn'''

 import yfinance as yf
 import pandas as pd